 Let your imagination run wild!
 With such a beautiful subject as flowers, there’s practically no chance for error.

 Food photography is wide and versatile enough to talk about for days without stopping to draw a breath.
-Oftentimes to take a shot you need to be a good cook or a food stylist.
+Often, in order to take a shot, you need to be a good cook or a food stylist.
 Or at least to work with one.
 But there’s no need for that if you’re shooting raw ingredients.

-Disintegrate your favorite meal, and show how it’s made.
-Make a pie chart from your breakfast cereal: this sector is for oatmeal, this one for berries aaaaaand this tiny one is for a pinch of vanilla.
+Disintegrate your favourite meal, and show how it’s made.
+Make a pie chart from your breakfast cereal: this sector is for oatmeal, that one for berries, and that tiny one is for a pinch of vanilla.

 Or take it a step further and photograph a comprehensive recipe.
 Arrange a flat lay composition with ingredients, paper arrows, and stickers with written instructions.